Celebrating 30 Years of Impact | 100K+ Learners | 40K+ Members | 5-Star Trustpilot Rating | 1,700+ Glowing Reviews

 • Therapy includes structured sensory input, movement therapy, balance treatments, and customised activities that help the brain process sensory information more effectively.

-• Practitioners often collaborate with families, schools, and other professionals to create a "sensory diet," a personalised set of activities and environmental modifications to support sensory needs throughout daily life.
+• Practitioners often collaborate with families, schools, and other professionals to create sensory supports, which include personalised activities and environmental modifications to support sensory needs throughout daily life.

 • Research studies and systematic reviews support the effectiveness of ASI therapy in helping autistic children achieve meaningful improvements in sensory processing and related functions.